DCAN-Labs/cdni-brain/docs/git-commands.md

-# Common Github Commands
+# Common Git Commands

-This page contains common commands used to work with Github repositories.
+This page contains common commands used to work with Github repositories via git.
 This is by no means an exhaustive list of commands.

 ## Basics